ArendPeter/GameMakerGuide/docs/13_Platformer_Turrets/5_Polymorphism.md

 Emergent gameplay happens when interactions between your game's systems results in interesting scenarios that you didn't explicitly intend

-[Spelunky](https://spelunkyworld.com/whatis.html) is a classic example of a game that really leverages emergent gameplay.
+[Spelunky](https://spelunkyworld.com/whatis.html) is a classic example of a game that really leverages emergent gameplay (and it was made in Game Maker 😉).
 Heres an example of some of the game's systems

 * The game has a shop w/ a shop keeper.
 You can either pay the shop keeper for his items, or just steal them and risk the shop keepers wrath
 * One of the enemies throws boomerangs.
 When the boomerang doesn't come back, they walk over and pick it up